Product: Functional ticket machine prototypes for Ruter Customer Centre

 Collaborator: Making Waves, digital services

-The brand new Ruter Customer Centre is more than an information point for Ruter customers, it is also an important place for gathering feedback from travelers concerning Ruter´s services.
+The new Ruter Customer Centre is more than an information point for travelers, it is also an important place for gathering feedback from Ruter’s customers concerning their services.

-The K8 team focused on developing solutions where universal design requirements were a fundamental basis for development.
-K8 began the process by defining the user needs, carrying out observational research on existing ticket machines as well as interviewing users and staff at the customer centre.
+The K8 team focused on developing concepts using universal design requirements as a basis.
+K8 began the process by defining the user needs, carrying out observational research on existing ticket machines as well as interviewing travelers and staff at the customer centre.

-The concepts were refined, tested and further detailed.
-Implementation included design for manufacturing and steel construction.
-Electronics and functionality were tested with users before installation at the centre.
+K8 managed design for manufacturing and steel construction of the service points, electronics and functionality were tested with users before installation at the centre.

-Universal design is such an important topic that we want to share some bonus information on this:
+Universal design is such an important topic that we want to share some extra information on this:

 Universal design for this product: